By managing your domestic stormwater, you can reduce polluting the waterways we love to swim in, fish and simply enjoy.

 Ensure that the stormwater leaving your property is free of pollution:

-If water restrictions permit, wash your vehicle on the lawn or a graveled surface.
+- If water restrictions permit, wash your vehicle on the lawn or a gravelled surface.
 Washing your car in the street increases the likelihood of stormwater pollution.

 Install and plant a rain-garden